pingforhelp/BCA/docs/go/s-1/oat.md

 If you want to write more continue about the Classification of domain.

-# Q26 What is email?
+# Q26 What is e-mail?
 Ans: The e-mail refers to electronic one means of communicating and receiving messages over the internet mail is the most common form of communication for Corporate offices, Government organizations and other "Important" work.

 # Q27 Types of Computers